 By Kendall Fisher, executive producer at Grow Wire

-- "The Grow Wire Podcast" sat down with serial entrepreneur Narinder Singh to discuss the importance of accepting failure as a building block for success.
+- On this episode of "The Grow Wire Podcast," host Jason Maynard sits down with serial entrepreneur Narinder Singh to discuss the importance of accepting failure as a building block for success.

 - Singh details his comeback after falling from Silicon Valley’s “darling” to a pariah in the Dotcom crash.